Part V

 While vastly complex, certain key regions and networks are particularly relevant to the path.

-Neural wiring branches and re-branches in fractal-like patterns, akin to lightning and river deltas.
+Neural wiring branches and re-branches—more like lightning or river deltas than a straight line.
 In the book’s mythic dialect, your nervous system can be understood as a biological antenna—built for resonance within the relational field we call the Entangled Firmament.

-Here we name these regions in two dialects at once—biology (amygdala, prefrontal cortex, insula) and myth (Primal Sentinel, Serpent’s Coil, Sage’s Seat, Inner Sensor).
-This is a deliberate Grand Correspondence, echoing the Langlands Program: Biology and Mythology as two languages for the same lived pattern.
-The myth names the felt signature; the biology names the mechanism.
-These are resonances, not literal identities.
+Here we name these regions in two dialects at once—biology (amygdala, prefrontal cortex, hippocampus, insula) and myth (Primal Sentinel / Serpent’s Coil, Sage’s Seat, Memory Weaver, Inner Sensor).
+Biology names the mechanism; myth names the felt pattern.
+The point is translation, not equivalence.

-Along the way, we draw on the familiar “lizard vs. human brain” contrast as shorthand for reactive survival circuitry and reflective choice.
+Along the way, we sometimes use a familiar “reactive vs. reflective brain” contrast as shorthand for survival circuitry and reflective choice.
 Strictly speaking, MacLean’s Triune Brain model is an evolutionary simplification; modern neuroscience leans toward overlapping, distributed networks rather than three stacked brains.
 We keep this framing because it matches the subjective experience of being pulled between Serpent-like impulse and Sage-like regulation.
 Treat it as a clinical and phenomenological map for practice, not an anatomical law.

 The Amygdala (Primal Sentinel Resonance)